1.1.2 Adding probabilities

 Homework 1.1 (Opposite coins).

-Alice tosses two coins called aa and bb, with probability distributions
+Alice tosses two coins called and , with probability distributions

 What is the probability that the two coins produce opposite outcomes?